top of page

 ABOUT

-My work has been published in TIME MagazineThe GuardianThe Sunday TimesForeign Policy, BBC News, The i PaperAl Jazeera, The Economist, The IndependentThe TelegraphVICE World News, The Observer Magazine, openDemocracy, The Fuller ProjectFinancial Times, Huck Magazine, The New Arab, DAWN JournalMiddle East EyeDazed, ELLE UKBBC Travel, The Globe and MailRefinery29and others.
+My work has been published in TIME MagazineThe GuardianForeign Policy, BBC News, New Lines MagazineThe Sunday Times The i PaperAl Jazeera, Financial TimesThe Independent, The New HumanitarianThe Telegraph, The Observer Magazine, openDemocracy, Huck Magazine, The New Arab, The Globe and Mailand others.
+I also do reporting shifts at a number of publications, including The i Paper, The Independent, and The Guardian.

 I have a First Class degree in Journalism from City, University of London, and spent a year on exchange at Sciences Po Paris, Campus de Reims in France.
 I am HEFAT certified.